twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

 II.
 USAGE

 It's recommended to launch Quickzoom as a keyboard program.
-(The included file `kbdprgm5.89p` integrates Spinner and Quickzoom into one key combination.)
+(The included file `kbdprgm5.89p` integrates Spinner and Quickzoom into a single shortcut.)

 The first time you launch Quickzoom, you'll get a prompt to create a new folder.
 Press [ENTER] when it comes up.